Menu

 • Tinted formula may not match all skin tones - very deep complexions may prefer the untinted version

-La Roche-Posay Anthelios Mineral Sunscreen SPF 50#
+La Roche-Posay Anthelios Mineral Sunscreen SPF 50 - Best for Post-Procedure and Reactive Skin#

 Best for: Post-procedure, rosacea-prone, and very reactive skin needing dual mineral broad-spectrum protection for face and body

-• +100% mineral formula (zinc oxide + titanium dioxide) - zero chemical UV filters
+• 100% mineral formula (zinc oxide + titanium dioxide) - zero chemical UV filters

-• +Cell-Ox Shield technology adds antioxidants to combat free radicals from residual UV exposure
+• Cell-Ox Shield technology adds antioxidants to combat free radicals from residual UV exposure

-• +Oxybenzone-free and oil-free; gentle enough for post-laser and post-chemical-peel skin
+• Oxybenzone-free and oil-free; gentle enough for post-laser and post-chemical-peel skin

-• +Face and body versatility makes it a practical all-in-one tube
+• Face and body versatility makes it a practical all-in-one tube

 • May leave a subtle white cast on medium-to-deep skin tones when applied in thick layers